 Vietnamese food is amazing!
-There are so many food for you to choose, but food safety is a big problem in Vietnam.
-Street food is really delicious, but lots of the time it is not clean and healthy.
-The sellers may not prepare them carefully, or because of the climate, food may have some problem.
-I didn’t really realize how unsafe it is until I came back Vietnam after staying in Japan.
-I had stomach ache and felt bad after eating.
+There are so many types of food for you to choose from, but food safety is a big problem in Vietnam.
+Street food is really delicious, but most of the time it is not clean and healthy.
+The sellers may not prepare them carefully, or because of the climate, the food may have some problems.
+I didn’t really realize how unsafe it is until I came back to Vietnam after staying in Japan.
+I had a stomach ache and felt bad after eating.
+How to avoid that?

-Anyway, just buy some medicine in case you have diarrhea or problem with your stomach!
+Anyway, just buy some medicine in case you have diarrhea or problem with your stomach.

 7. Traffic accidents

-- Using public transportation such as bus: I know that public transportation in Vietnam can terrify foreigners, but I feel much safer when I’m on the bus.
+Using public transportation such as bus: I know that public transportation in Vietnam can terrify foreigners, but I feel much safer when I’m on the bus.
 It’s safer when you are in a bigger vehicle.
-Think positively, you are protected by a big box :D. So maybe accident can happen with some motorbikes, you can be still safe.
+Think positively, you are protected by a big box :D. So maybe accidents can happen with some motorbikes, you can be still safe.

 8. Bad service – bad manners

-9. Short returned money
+a) Short returned money

 Some people are shocked when some places in Vietnam return candies instead of money.
 They feel cheated and scammed.
 It’s very common recently, even with locals.
 You can still eat some candies and be happy, right?
 If the amount is too large, you should ask again if there’s a mistake.

-10. Crossing streets
+10. Crossing streets in Vietnam